dzekelid/purchases/_listings/getty-images/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/purchases/master/_listings/getty-images/v3-purchased-images-get.md
-- name: Getty Images Get Purchased Images
+- name: Getty Images Get Previously Purchased Images
-  description: "This endpoint returns a list of all assets purchased on gettyimages.com
+  description: "This endpoint returns a list of all images purchased on gettyimages.com
-    by the username used for authentication. \r\nUse of this endpoint requires configuration changes to your API key. \r\nPlease contact [developersupport@gettyimages.com](mailto:developersupport@gettyimages.com) to learn more.\r\n\r\nYou'll need an API key and access token to use this resource.
+    by the username used for authentication.\r\nUse of this endpoint requires configuration changes to your API key.
+Please contact [developersupport@gettyimages.com](mailto:developersupport@gettyimages.com)\r\nto learn more.\r\n\r\nYou'll need an API key and access token to use this resource.
     Please see our [Getting Started](http://developers.gettyimages.com/en/getting-started.html)\r\npage
     for more information on how to sign up for an API key."
   image: http://kinlane-productions.s3.amazonaws.com/api-evangelist-site/company/logos/getty-images.jpeg